 Here we show the most basic steps for a differential expression analysis.
-These steps imply you have a SummarizedExperiment object se with a column condition in colData(se).
+These steps require you have a RangedSummarizedExperiment object se which contains the counts and information about samples.
+The design indicates that we want to measure the effect of condition, controlling for batch differences.
+The two factor variables batch and condition should be columns of colData(se).

 '''

-dds <- DESeqDataSet(se = se, design = ~ condition)
+dds <- DESeqDataSet(se, design = ~ batch + condition)

 dds <- DESeq(dds)

-res <- results(dds)
+res <- results(dds, contrast=c("condition","trt","con"))

 '''